Incolink

 The past year has continued to present challenges for financial markets and investment managers.
 At Incolink, we have prioritised the protection of workers’ funds above all.

-Our careful financial management means the Fund remains in a strong position with $1.211b under management.
+Our careful financial management means the Fund remains in a strong position with $1.4bn funds under management.

 Our board and governance